 Biography

 Since January 2016, I am a tenured research scientist (Chargé de recherche) with Inria.
-I started in the PANAMA research group (Rennes, France) before moving to my current team MULTISPEECH (Nancy, France) in April 2018.
+I started in the PANAMA research group (Rennes, France) before moving to the team MULTISPEECH (Nancy, France) in April 2018 and finally to my current team TONUS (Strasbourg, France) in October 2023.
 I received the engineering B.Sc.
 (2008) and M.Sc.
 (2010) degrees in computer science and mathematics from the school Ensimag (Grenoble, France), as well as the specialized M.Sc. research degree in computer graphics, vision and robotics from the Université Joseph Fourier (Grenoble, France).
 In November 2013, I received the Ph.D. degree in computer sciences and applied mathematics of the university of Grenoble (France), under the supervision of Radu Horaud (PhD thesis available online in English).
 I was then employed as a postdoctoral fellow for two years (2014-2015) at the chair of Multimedia Communications and Signal Processing of the Friedrich-Alexander-University (Erlangen, Germany) with Prof. Walter Kellerman.

 In 2014, I received the French PhD thesis award in signal image and vision, jointly delivered every year by the GRETSI, the club EEA and the GdR ISIS.
 I also received a best conference paper award at ICIP 2015 and a best journal paper award in 2016.
 I co-chaired and co-organized four special sessions on various aspects of learning-based audio scene analysis and phase retrieval at the international conferences ICASSP (2016, 2018) and LVA/ICA (2017, 2018).
 I initiated and coordinated the IEEE Signal Processing Cup 2019.
 I was the main coordinator of the Journée Science et Musique 2016 and 2017 (Rennes, France), two wide-audience one-day events on the science and technologies behind music and sounds (600 visitors/day).
-Since January 2018, I serve as an elected member of the IEEE technical committee on Audio Acoustics and Signal Processing.
+From 2018 to 2023, I served as an elected member of the IEEE technical committee on Audio Acoustics and Signal Processing (two terms).
+I am an associated editor for the EURASIP Journal on Audio, Speech, and Music Processing since September 2022.